Azure/Azure-Sentinel/Solutions/Dynatrace/Playbooks/Enrich-DynatraceAppSecAttackWithSecurityAlerts/readme.md

 ** Post Install Notes:**

-Authorize the web.connection APIs deployed into the ResourceGroup.
+Authorize the Azure Monitor Logs API Connection associated with the logic app deployed into the ResourceGroup.

 The Logic App creates and uses a Managed System Identity (MSI) to query the Log Analytics Workspace.

-Assign RBAC 'Log Analytics Reader' role to the Logic App at the Resource Group level of the Log Analytics Workspace.
+Assign RBAC 'Microsoft Sentinel Reader' role to the Logic App at the Resource Group level of the Log Analytics Workspace.

 ## Initial Setup